-In 2019, the AMI for Utah County was \$96,000 or \$8,000 a month.
-Based on these numbers, mortgage or rent and utilities should be no higher than \$2,400 per month for the unit to be considered affordable.
+In 2019, the AMI for Utah County was \$79,600 or \$6,633 a month.
+Based on these numbers, mortgage or rent and utilities should be no higher than \$1,990 per month for the unit to be considered affordable.

 The Moderate Income Housing Plan is created to ensure that housing is affordable for all income levels.
 The same affordability standards apply to all income levels.
-For example, a household that makes 80% of the AMI, which is \$76,800 or \$6,400 a month, can spend \$1,920 on mortgage or rent and utilities.
+For example, a household that makes 80% of the AMI, which is \$63,680 or \$5,306 a month, can spend \$1,592 on mortgage or rent and utilities.
+A household will be considered cost-burdened if they pay more than \$1,592.

 The table below summarizes the maximum monthly affordable housing costs for various income levels in Santaquin.
-The estimated maximum mortgage loan amount in the table below is based on a 30-year fixed rate loan at 5.5% interest and a 10% down payment and a monthly utility bill of \$350.
+The estimated maximum mortgage loan amount in the table below is based on a 30 year fixed rate loan at 3.7% interest and \$0 down payment, a monthly utility bill of \$321 and an estimated property tax.